se-edu/learningresources/contents/revisionControl/bestPracticesGit.md

 scope as where it is created.
 ```

+More examples can be found here: [Formats and Conventions: Commit Messages](https://oss-generic.github.io/process/docs/FormatsAndConventions.html#commit-message)

 ### Set Up Your Editor for Commit Messages
 1. To use your editor of choice for `git`-related functionality, e.g. `vim`, do one of either in your terminal:
 ```bash